Jercik/gh-feedback/examples/process-feedback.md

 argument-hint: [optional focus area or specific instructions]
 ---

+# Testing Phase Notice

+This tool is in active development and testing.
+To help monitor API efficiency:

+1. **Always use the `--debug-rate-limit` flag** on every `gh-feedback` command
+2. **Review the rate limit report** at the end of each command output
+3. **Flag inefficient patterns** - report to the user if you observe:
+   - Unexpectedly high GraphQL call counts (e.g., >3 for a single item lookup)
+   - Multiple REST calls for the same endpoint
+   - Any command consuming more than 5 API calls total

+Example: `gh-feedback summary --debug-rate-limit`

 # Goal

 Process every review comment on the current PR so nothing is dropped or left ambiguous: each item ends fixed, rejected with evidence, acknowledged, or waiting for clarification.